Creating and Living Your Company’s Core Values Pays Off Big. Here’s How:

 Defining Your Core Values

 Core Values are the philosophical underpinnings of your business.
 They last forever and exist regardless of your business model or product offering.
-Together, your core values create a statement of who you are, what you stand for, and how your business runs.
+Together, your company’s Core Values create a statement of who you are, what you stand for, and how your business runs.
 Your task in articulating your Core Values is to discover and state what is — not what you aspire to be.

-Generally speaking, business owners and managers have a lot of freedom when it comes to defining their core values, as well as how many they define.
-We recommend coming up with a handful — somewhere between 3 and 15, in total — in order to be thorough, but also to give employees the chance to actually memorize them by repetition.
+Generally speaking, business owners and managers have a lot of freedom when it comes to defining their Core Values, as well as how many they define.
+We recommend coming up with a handful — somewhere between 3 and 10, in total — in order to be thorough, but also to give employees the chance to actually memorize them by repetition.
 Here at CEDR, we have 10 Core Values.
 They are:

 - Integrity.
 We do what we say we’re going to do when we say we’re going to do it.
 When we know we won’t be able to do it, we take accountability and re-promise.

-- We are clear in our communications to our members and to each other.
+- Clarity.
+We are clear in our communications to our members and to each other.

-- We deliver our value in the way we would want value delivered to us.
+- Value.
+We deliver our value in the way we would want value delivered to us.

-- We use innovation to find efficiency without compromising quality.
+- Innovation.
+We use innovation to find efficiency without compromising quality.

-- We respect our members by suspending judgment and meeting them “where they are at.”
+- Respect.
+We respect our members by suspending judgment and meeting them “where they are at.”

-- We grow from failure.
+- Growth.
+We grow from failure.
 We are a safe place to learn from our mistakes.

-- We are a model of the great workplace we help our members achieve.
+- Model Workplace.
+We are a model of the great workplace we help our members achieve.

-- We are current on the guidance we are giving.
+- Current.
+We are current on the guidance we are giving.

-- We are strategic in who we work with.
+- Strategic.
+We are strategic in who we work with.

 Core Values and Company Culture in Action